-Classification of students is based upon the number of credit hours earned in required general education courses and required nursing courses that are applied to the Lakeview College of Nursing curriculum.
+Classifying students is based on the number of credit hours earned in required general education courses and required nursing courses applied to the Lakeview College of Nursing curriculum.
 Students are considered to be enrolled after they have attended the first day of the first class for which they are registered.